How to Spend 3 Awesome Days in Taipei

 On the way back to Taipei, if you want more night market action, get off at Shilin or Jiantan MRT for Shilin Night Market, the largest and most famous night market in Taipei.
 Be prepared to get lost inside, and keep an eye out for the air-conditioned underground food courts!

 Other dinner options include Din Tai Fung, Taipei’s famous Michelin-star soup dumpling restaurant, at the Mitsukoshi Nanxi location near Zhongshan MRT.
 Be prepared to wait in a line, though!
-A more unusual choice would be Modern Toilet restaurant in Shilin!
+A more unusual choice would be Modern Toilet restaurant in Shilin or Ximending.

 3 Day Itinerary: Day 3